obazl/dev_obazl/demos/namespaces/obazl/README.md

 * case 04: user provides ns main module with different name. obazl will copy the user-provided file to the ns name.  resolver module generated.

+## Class 01ns: Namespaces with renaming, minimal examples

+Cases are mostly the same as Class01, except for renaming.

+* case01: submodule Red depends on submodule Green

 ## Class02: Exogenous submodules